-We believe in responsible supply chains, including deforestation-free palm oil and soya.
+We believe in responsible supply chains, supporting deforestation-free palm oil and soya.

 We have worked collaboratively with our suppliers to understand the country of origin of the feed materials we purchase and have identified the country of origin for more than 95% of our materials.